InternetOfUs/components-documentation/Readme.md

 ### 2. Access the documentation of the various components

+It is possible to browse a documentation file by opening it in the same editor interface used for creating it.

-A dedicated Swagger UI has been deployed and it is available at [here](http://swagger.u-hopper.com/): `http://swagger.u-hopper.com/`.
+A dedicated Swagger UI has also been deployed and it is available at [here](http://swagger.u-hopper.com/).

 The files in this repository are public, in order to view them in the Swagger UI you can either: